143 Research Institutions jobs in South Africa

 - A central AI and Automation lab to support all the SDLs

-Expertise that is desired: Cheminformatics and Machine Learning
+Expertise that is desired:

-Additional expertise that is desired (but not required): Organic Chemistry
+Additional expertise that is desired (but not required):

-The Staff Scientists involved in the AC are highly skilled and experienced researchers who will work independently to develop the AI and automation technologies required to build robust and scalable self-driving labs, manage these SDLs, and design and implement research programs (based on the direction of the AC’s scientific leadership team) that leverage the SDL platforms to discover materials and molecules.
-Moreover, the Staff Scientists will work collectively, sharing knowledge among each other, and with faculty, and trainees.
+The Staff Research Scientists involved in the AC are highly skilled and experienced researchers who will work independently to develop the AI and automation technologies required to build robust and scalable self-driving labs, manage these SDLs, and design and implement research programs (based on the direction of the AC’s scientific leadership team) that leverage the SDL platforms to discover materials and molecules.
+Moreover, the Staff Research Scientists will work collectively, sharing knowledge among each other, faculty, and trainees.
 This role will report to the Academic Director and Executive Director of the Acceleration Consortium.

 The components and duties of the work can include: